 In addition, students have to complete the following common Year 2 and 3 units:

 Students with Polytechnic Diplomas will gain entry to Year 2 of the programme, and they can complete the programme in 16 months instead of 28 months.

 The Bachelor of Science in Cyber Security and Forensics and Web Communication (Double Major) accepts a wide range of qualifications.

 - Private Diploma will be assessed on a case-by-case basis

-Applicants admitted to the Bachelor of Science programme may be required to undertake bridging units in order to fulfil the required prerequisite knowledge.
+Applicants admitted to the programme may be required to undertake bridging units in order to fulfil the required prerequisite knowledge.
 The final decision rests with Murdoch University.

 Successful completion of a recognised approved Diploma qualification or higher, where the language of instruction was English can be considered.

 English requirement for International students: